RESTART Programme

 Examples of eligibility

-Researcher A has been granted 120 days parental leave, the exact number of days having elapsed on February 16, 2022.
-In this case, the researcher reaches 120 days on the first day of the 12-month eligibility window (February 16, 2022 to February 15, 2023) and is therefore eligible and can submit her application.
+• Researcher A benefited from a 120-day parental leave, and this number of days elapsed exactly on February 16, 2023.
+In this case, the researcher reaches 120 days on the first day of the eligibility window (February 16, 2023 to April 9, 2024) and is therefore eligible to submit her application.

-Researcher B has taken 120 days of parental leave as of February 15, 2023 (the reference date for eligibility) and continues to take this leave for another 30 days.
+• Researcher B took 120 days of parental leave on April 9, 2024 (the reference date for eligibility purposes) and will continue to take this leave for another 30 days.
 If she continues to take parental leave after the reference date, is she eligible?
-Yes, because the day she reached 120 days of leave occurred between February 16, 2022 and February 15, 2023, and she can therefore submit her application.
+Yes, because the day on which she reached 120 days of leave occurred between February 16, 2023 and April 9, 2024, and she can therefore submit her application.

-Researcher D is currently on shared parental leave starting December 9, 2021.
-After the initial 42 days of exclusive parental leave taken by the mother, the researcher has taken 78 consecutive days of shared parental leave, which ended on April 8, 2022.
+• Investigator D is currently on shared parental leave which began on December 9, 2022.
+After the initial period of 42 days of exclusive parental leave taken by the mother, the researcher took 78 consecutive days of shared parental leave, ending on April 8, 2023.
 Is the researcher eligible?
-Yes, as he or she has taken at least 72 days (in this case, 78 consecutive days) of shared parental leave taken between February 16, 2022 and February 15, 2023.
+Yes, because he took at least 72 days (in this case, 78 consecutive days) of shared parental leave between February 16, 2023 and April 9, 2024.

-In this example, the mother, also a researcher, started by taking 42 days of parental leave exclusively from the mother and, after the 78 days of shared parental leave taken by the father, took a further 30 days of shared leave starting on April 9, 2022 and ending on May 9, 2022.
-This makes a total of 72 interpolated days of shared parental leave.
+In this example, the mother, who is also a researcher, began by taking 42 days of exclusive parental leave from the mother and, after the 78 days of shared parental leave taken by the father, took a further 30 days of shared leave starting on April 9, 2023 and ending on May 9, 2023.
+This adds up to a total of 72 interpolated days of shared parental leave.
 Is the mother also eligible?
-Yes, as she has taken at least 72 days (in this case, 72 interspersed days) of shared parental leave taken between February 16, 2022 and February 15, 2023.
+Yes, because she took at least 72 days (in this case, 72 interpolated days) of shared parental leave between February 16, 2023 and April 9, 2024.

 Thus, in this example, we have a scenario where both parents, researchers, having shared parental leave, are eligible for RESTART Programme.